xrip/pico-286/README.md

 ### 🏗️ Minimal Configuration
 *   🍓 Raspberry Pi Pico (RP2040)
-*   🧠 External PSRAM chip (minimum 8MB recommended for broader compatibility) connected via SPI.
+*   🧠 External PSRAM chip (minimum 8MB recommended) connected via SPI.

 ### 🚀 Recommended Configuration for Maximum Performance
 *   🍓 Raspberry Pi Pico 2 (RP2350)
-*   ⚡ QSPI PSRAM for faster memory access.
+*   ⚡ Butter-PSRAM or onboard PSRAM for faster memory access
+*   🖥️ HDMI or VGA output for best graphics performance

 ### 🛠️ Development Platform
 *   This project primarily uses the [MURMULATOR dev board](https://murmulator.ru) as its hardware base.
-This board provides an RP2040, PSRAM, and various peripherals suitable for the emulator's development and testing. 🎯
+This board provides an RP2040/RP2350, PSRAM, and various peripherals suitable for the emulator's development and testing. 🎯

+### 🔧 Supported PSRAM Configurations
+The emulator automatically detects and configures various PSRAM hardware:

+*   **🧈 Butter-PSRAM:** Auto-detection with dynamic GPIO pin assignment
+    - GPIO 8: MURM20 board configuration
+    - GPIO 47: PIMO board configuration
+    - GPIO 19: Default configuration
+*   **📦 Onboard PSRAM:** RP2350 built-in PSRAM support
+*   **💾 Generic PSRAM:** Standard external PSRAM chips via SPI

+**Memory Detection:** Runtime PSRAM size detection (16MB, 8MB, 4MB, 1MB) with validation through test patterns

 ### 🔌 Default Pinout
 The emulator has a default GPIO pin configuration for its peripherals on the Raspberry Pi Pico.
 These are defined in `CMakeLists.txt` and can be modified there if needed.